qiongfangzhang/botkit-starter-ciscojabber/README.md

 ## **Getting Started**

-*Install Botkit
+-Install Botkit

-*Ask admin to create a Jabber user for the bot in either Cisco IM&Presence Server (on-premise deployment) or Cisco Webex Messenger (cloud deployment), then get the jid and password from the admin.
+-Ask admin to create a Jabber user for the bot in either Cisco IM&Presence Server (on-premise deployment) or Cisco Webex Messenger (cloud deployment), then get the jid and password from the admin.
 Jabber bots can send and receive messages, and in many cases, appear alongside their human counterparts as normal Jabber users.

 ## **Working with Cisco Jabber**